Foundational Economy Innovation Fund

 The Fund

-The Foundational Economy Innovation Fund is open for expressions of interest.
+The Foundational Economy Innovation Fund is now open for applications

-Submit an expression of interest for the Foundational Economy Innovation Fund (Microsoft Form, opens in new tab)
+Submit an application for the Foundational Economy Innovation Fund (external website)

 The fund is providing grants for businesses and organisations working in Greater Manchester’s foundational economy - including the health and social care, early education and childcare, and the local high street (retail, hospitality, culture, leisure and tourism) sectors - to trial new ideas and become more resilient.
 Initial grants of up to £11,000 are available.